farshadBish/farshadBish/README.md

 I enjoy working with reactJs and some spice of Bootstrap with it and sometimes if needed work with TypeScript and Redux.

-I am self educated with online courses about programming and Front-end web developping. and I learned about these frameworks and React in 2021-2022.
+I am self educated with online courses and also have a boot camp certificate about MERN-stack developing.